 Until recently, Malawi didn’t have a medicinal cannabis programme.
 However, in February 2020, the government passed a bill, decriminalising the cultivation of cannabis for medicinal purposes.

 The decision was largely driven by economic potential, rather than health benefits.
 As much of the country is suitable for cannabis cultivation, the government have increasingly become aware of the huge profit-making potential of legalising the crop.

 Boniface Kadzamira, an ex-MP, commented: “It is my strong view that cannabis will in the long run replace tobacco to become our major cash crop – that will contribute hugely to the GDP.”

 Industrial hemp in Malawi

 Malawi’s government is slowly adjusting their attitudes to industrial hemp.
 Invegrow was the first company to be granted a licence to conduct research trials on industrial hemp.

 Since then, other investors have approached the government with a view to grow industrial hemp in the country.
 In 2018, Green Quest Pharmaceuticals stated that they were searching for 50,000 hectares of land on which to cultivate hemp for clothing and medicine, among other things.
 Graham Macintosh, an investor in the company, commented: “Everyone should be allowed to grow cannabis without any legal impingements, from a small one hectare to 101 hectares of land.”

 He also added that hemp had the potential to take over tobacco as the largest forex earner; and pointed out that cannabis was a $7billion investment worldwide.
-By 2019, it’s anticipated that this will grow to $10billion.
+This figure was anticipated to grow to $10 billion by 2019.